 I have probably heard more people say they can’t grow Dendrobiums than nearly any other genus (except Masdevallia–and that’s a subject I’ll hit soon).
 That makes me sad because it’s not possible.
 Dendrobiums are one of the many orchids that thrives on benign neglect.
 Most of them like to dry out between waterings, especially when the temperatures are on the cooler side.
 I generally keep mine well-watered and fertilized in the summer and back off in the winter.
 While most dendrobiums like a lot of light, there are a few that prefer more moderate or even low light.
 I always go to www.orchidspecies.com (an amazing resource–donate a couple bucks if you use it regularly like I do) when I am contemplating a new species.
 See where it came from and what it likes.

-I always suggest that people put their dendrobiums out for the summer (never in direct sun) as they require daily temperature fluctuation to trigger blooming.
+I suggest that people put their dendrobiums out for the summer (never in direct sun) as they require daily temperature fluctuation to trigger blooming.
 I learned this as a beginner when my plants would grow beautifully but wouldn’t rebloom.
 Frustrated, I bought a book on orchids (this was before the internet existed) and read that dendrobiums require a 15-degree daily temperature flux to bloom.
 Aha!
-Turns out this simple trick helps many species to bloom.
+Turns out this simple trick helps many species, not just dendrobiums, to bloom.

 So who do I love?
 It’s so hard to pick, but here are a few favorites:

 D. moniliforme: small, compact, beautiful foliage, excellent form (like a bonsai), fragrant flowers